pjuu/pjuu/README.md

 #### Development server

-To Run the development server ( CherryPy ) type the following command:
+To Run the development server (Gunicorn with Gevent) type the following command:

 ```
 $ make run